derekshoneycutt/DerekHoneycutt/README.md

 ﻿# Derek Honeycutt

 This is a repository for my personal portfolio website and code that I'm willing to show as additional portfolio.
-Although primarily the codebase for my personal "resume" website, there is some work from other projects included.
+Although primarily the codebase for my personal "resume" website, there is some work from other projects included as well.
+For example, a few C# WPF projects are included in an OTHERS folder; these are generally older code that may be below par on my own standards today, but they provide some useful code and old sampling of work I have collected over the years.

 The primary project here is an intentionally over-engineered C# Web API RESTful backend with a vanilla Javascript frontend built with web components.